obrie/retrokit/docs/research/hardware.md

 4. Plug in the Sabrent, open `UTHSB_MPtool_Lite.exe` in Windows, and you should see MPtool has picked the `SA8307.cfg` file.
 5. Click the Upload Device button and enjoy the latest, fastest and most stable firmware for your Sabrent.

-If you don't want to deal with this (I don't blame you) here are additional enclosure whose hardware appears to be compatible with the Raspberry Pi without a firmware upgrade:
+If you don't want to deal with this (I don't blame you) here are additional enclosures whose hardware appears to be compatible with the Raspberry Pi without a firmware upgrade:

 | Component         | Description                     | Cost  | URL |